EtherDogs/HeritableWallet/README.md

 * Use ```sendFunds(address receiver, uint amount)``` method to send a chosen amount to a specific address.

 * Add an heir by calling ```setHeir(address heir, uint8 inheritancePoints)``` specifying the heir's Ethereum address and number of points.
 Heirs will get a share in the inheritance directly proportional with their number points.
 You can think of these as percentages.

-* You can also remove an heir by calling ```removeHeir(address heir)```.
+To remove an heir you need just to call this method with a 0 value for points.

 * If you don't need the contract anymore you can call ```destroy()``` method which will return all funds to the owner's address.